Sabah Adventure

 - Long-sleeved top (for evenings when mosquitoes are out)

-- Long trousers/long skirt/shorts (Denim not recommended due to humidity – cotton or quick-drying clothes are better)
+- Long trousers/long skirt/shorts (denim not recommended due to humidity – cotton or quick-drying clothes are better)

 - Walking shoes or hiking boots with a good grip